crow-translate/crow-translate/README.md

 cmake .. # Or `cmake -D CMAKE_BUILD_TYPE=Release ..` for single-configuration generators such as Ninja or GNU Make cpack -G DEB # Or `cpack -G DEB -C Release` for multi-config generators such as Visual Studio Generators or Xcode
 ```

+On Windows you need [VCPKG](https://github.com/microsoft/vcpkg) to bundle all necessary DLLs.

 ### Build parameters